FACTBOX-Sport-Events affected by coronavirus epidemic

 BADMINTON * The Feb.
 25 to March 1 China Masters tournament in Hainan was postponed after several players withdrew.
 The BWF said it hoped the flagship Badminton Asia Championships could still go ahead in Wuhan from April 21-26.

-* China and Hong Kong were forced to withdraw from the Feb.
-11-16 Badminton Asia Team Championships in Manila, organizers said.
-BOXING

-* The International Olympic Committee announced Jordan as hosts of the boxing qualifiers for Asia and Oceania after an event in Wuhan was canceled.
+BOXING * The International Olympic Committee announced Jordan as hosts of the boxing qualifiers for Asia and Oceania after an event in Wuhan was cancelled.
 It will now take place in Amman from March 3 to 11.
-BASKETBALL

-* The International Basketball Federation moved Feb.
-6-9 Tokyo Olympics qualifiers to be held in Foshan to Belgrade.

 * Hockey Pro League matches between China and Australia, scheduled for March 14-15 in Changzhou, will not be played.
 RUGBY SEVENS